guitmz/n26/README.md

 CLI to get information of your N26 account

 # Installation
+- macOS: Available via Homebrew.
+Just run `brew install guitmz/tools/n26`
-You can manually build this project or download a binary release.
+- Linux: You can manually build this project or download a binary release.

 # Usage
 Make sure you have the `N26_USERNAME` environment variable set to your N26 user email.